Pavel-Kirilenko/SmartChat/README.md

 # SmartChat
-Chart as homework on Skillfactory courses
+Chat as homework on Skillfactory courses